philipturner/ue5-nanite-macos/README.md

 > <sup>1</sup>Xcode 14 should be released in September 2022.
 When it is no longer in beta, Xcode from the Mac App Store will work.

 Perform the following in a new Terminal window, then close the window.
-This ensures\* that UnrealBuildTool to uses Xcode beta instead of regular Xcode.
+This ensures\* that UnrealBuildTool uses Xcode beta instead of regular Xcode.

 ```
 >>> sudo xcode-select --switch ~/Applications/Xcode-beta.app